yunshan/500lines/event-web-framework/draft.markdown

 - an infinite loop waiting for new handshakes or incoming data on an existing connection;
 - cleanup clauses to prevent dangling sockets that are unexpectedly killed (e.g. by an interrupt)

 If you haven't written a Common Lisp program before, this code block requires some explanation.
-What we have written here is a `method` definition (`def`).
+What we have written here is a _method definition_.
 While Lisp is popularly known as a functional language, it also has its own system for object-oriented programming called "The Common Lisp Object System", which is usually abbreviated as "CLOS"[^CLOSpronounce].

-[^CLOSpronounce]: Pronounced "KLOS", "see-loss" or "see-lows", depending on who you talk to.
+[^CLOSpronounce]: Pronounced "kloss", "see-loss" or "see-lows", depending on who you talk to.

 ### CLOS and Generic Functions